 Brands like Men’s Health, Women’s Health, and Runner’s World are already capitalizing on the new changes.
 Will you?

 Will you try Facebook video ads following the new update?

 Together, will these updates convince you to go all-in on Instant articles?
 What do you think the future holds for Facebook Live’s in-stream ads?

-Let us know in the comments, then use Instapage to begin building a Facebook landing page to drive all your advertising traffic to.
+Either way, make sure to connect your ads to a dedicated Facebook landing page to drive all your advertising traffic to.